The documentation you're currently reading is for version 3.0.0. Click here to view documentation for the latest stable version.

 The list of available box versions can be found at Vagrant Cloud.

-Sometimes EWC does not run properly for some reason.
+Sometimes StackStorm does not run properly for some reason.

 Discovering why at a infra level is the responsibility of

 perform StackStorm infrastructure/integration tests and report back with more detailed info.

 This can save time for both you & community to avoid extensive troubleshooting steps.